nareto/transformertopic/README.md

-## transformertopic
+# transformertopic
 Topic Modeling using sentence embeddings.
-The procedure is:

-1. split paragraphs in sentences
-2. compute sentence embeddings
-3. compute dimension reduction of these embeddings
-4. cluster them with HDBSCAN
-5. compute a human-readable representation of each cluster/topic

 This is inspired by the Topic Modeling procedure described [here](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) by Maarten Grootendorst, who also has his own implementation available
 [here](https://github.com/MaartenGr/BERTopic).